UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **Question 1 (a)**

-What dtype is would be an appropriate guess for the `Salary` column?
+What dtype would be an appropriate guess for the `Salary` column?

 <choice id="1" >
 <opt text="<code>float64</code>" correct="true">